sictweb/web222/weeks/week03/README.md

 var list = [0, "1", "two", true];
 ```

-JavaScript `Array`s can also contain holes (i.e., be missing certain elements), change size dynamically at runtime, and we don't need to specify an initial size:
+JavaScript `Arrays` can also contain holes (i.e., be missing certain elements), change size dynamically at runtime, and we don't need to specify an initial size:

 ```js
 var arr = [];  // empty array